-You must report on your return, as an item of information, your share of the tax-exempt interest received or accrued by the partnership during the year.
+Report on your income tax return, as an item of information, your share of the tax-exempt interest received or accrued by the partnership during the year.
 Individual partners must include this amount on Form 1040, line 8b.
 Increase the adjusted basis of your interest in the partnership by this amount.